Alexei Didenko: Member of parliament

-In 2016 election, Didenko won the Tomsk constituency No. 181.
+In the 2016 election, Didenko won the Tomsk constituency No. 181.
 Earlier, TASS reported that LDPR concluded an agreement with United Russia that it will not nominate anyone in Tomsk to ease Didenko's election, and that the rector of Tomsk State University of Architecture and Construction Viktor Vlasov, winner of the United Russia primary, will not run for constituency.

 In September 2017, Didenko ran for governor of Tomsk Oblast.
 He took second place, gaining 19.38% of the vote cast.
 Alexei Didenko headed the campaign headquarters of Vladimir Zhirinovsky in 2018 presidential election.
 On 30 March 2022 he was appointed first deputy chairman of the LDPR Central Office.